Tribune Publishing shareholders agree to be bought by Alden Capital - News Break

 The Chicago-based media giant agreed to a $17.25-per-share, or $630 million price from Alden, which currently owns 32% of the company.www.bizjournals.com

-The Chicago Business Journal provides essential local business news and market intelligence for its readers by helping them grow their businesses, grow their careers and simplify their professional lives.http://www.bizjournals.com/chicago
+The New York Business Journal provides essential local business news and market intelligence for its readers by helping them grow their businesses, grow their careers and simplify their professional lives.http://www.bizjournals.com/newyork